open-tale/open-tale.github.io/_docs/01-introduction.md

 Now about the system itself... the way that characters evolve is inspired by [Ragnarok Online][ragnarok], with skills and attributes that increase their potential.
-And when the character grows stronger, the player **feels stronger** with rolls that use bigger dice, and sometimes more dice!
+When a character grows stronger, the player **feels stronger**, being able to roll bigger dice, and sometimes more dice!

 The very act of rolling dice itself is fun, because the player can have many options instead of simply "rolling a dX".
-This aspect will be covered on chapter 3 and will manifest during gameplay.
+This aspect will be covered in more details on chapter 3.

 That being said, [let's get started!](02-characters)